leenyburger/try-on-clothing-ai/README.md

 2. Navigate to the [API keys page](https://platform.openai.com/account/api-keys)
 3. Click "Create new secret key" and copy the generated key

-### To retain images outside of demo
+### To retain images outside of demo (not required to try)

-1. Go to simplefileupload.com (paid) and sign up
+1. Go to [Simple File Upload](https://simplefileupload.com) (paid) and sign up for an account
-2. Log in
+2. Get your key from the "Quick Start" page
-3. Get your key
+3. Enter your key in the "Settings" section of the chrome extension

 ## Usage